-In order for a cat to be registered as a Russian Blue, Russian White or Russian Black a minimum of four generations must have been bred since the initial approved Domestic Shorthair cross as shown in the following examples:
+In order for a cat to be registered as a Russian Blue, Russian White or Russian Black it's background must be as follows:

-\Approved x Russian Blue/White/Black DSH\ Russian type cat Russian х F1 Blue/White/Black Russian type cat х Russian Blue/White/Black F2 Russian type cat Russian х Blue/White/Black F3 Russian Blue/White/Black F4 On Supplementary Register

-Example 1 - a single outcross line (illustrating progression)

-Example 2 - multiple outcross lines (shown in pedigree format)

-Parents Grandparents Great Grandparents Gr Gr Grandparents Russian Blue/White/Black F4 (Supplementary Register) Russian Russian Blue/White/Black Blue/White/Black F4 (Supplementary Register) Russian type cat F3 Russian Blue/White/Black Russian type cat Russian Blue Russian type F1 Russian Blue/White/Black Russian type cat F3 Russian type cat F2 Russian type cat F3 Russian type cat F1 Russian type F2 Russian Blue Approved DSH Russian Blue

-N.B.
-The blank boxes above are filled by full Russian Blue/White/Black ancestors.

-1. Blue-eyed Russian Whites (RUS w 61) and odd-eyed (blue or green) Russian Whites (RUS w 63) should be registered on the Reference Register with no progression.
-Whites of other eye colours shall not be registered.

-2. Offspring of Russians or Russian-type cats mated to any cat not listed in this policy as an approved outcross should be registered on the Reference Register as "no recognised breed" with no progression, or as directed by the registration policy of the other breed.

-3. All cats of Russian appearance which have in their pedigrees within five generations any breeds other than Russians, Russian-type cats and approved outcrosses listed in this policy should be registered on the Reference Register as "no recognised breed" with no progression.

-4. All cats which are overstamped as carries/may carry patterns other than self or pointed, or colours other than blue, white or black will be registered on the Reference Register until cleared by DNA test, whereby if appropriate they can be transferred to the Supplementary Register.
+- 2. Blue-eyed Russian Whites (16a 14) and odd-eyed (blue or green) Russian Whites (16a 14b) should be registered on the Reference Register with no progression.
+Whites of other eye colours shall not be registered. - 3.
+Offspring of Russians or Russian-type cats mated to any cat not listed in this policy as an approved outcross should be registered on the Reference Register as "no recognised breed" with no progression, or as directed by the registration policy of the other breed. - 4.
+All cats of Russian appearance which have in their pedigrees within five generations any breeds other than Russians, Russian-type cats and approved outcrosses listed in this policy should be registered on the Reference Register as "no recognised breed" with no progression. - 5.
+All cats which are overstamped as carries/may carry patterns other than self or pointed, or colours other than blue, white or black will be registered on the Reference Register until cleared by DNA test, whereby if appropriate they can be transferred to the Supplementary Register.

-5. Any colourpoint offspring produced by Russian or Russian-type cats should be registered on the Reference Register as XSH a 33 <RUS>, XSH n 33 <RUS> or XSH w 67 <RUS>.
-Neither these nor their progeny will be recognised or registered as Russian or Russian-type cats, and they are not acceptable in the pedigrees of Russian or Russian-type cats.

-6. Any longhaired offspring produced by Russian or Russian-type cats should be registered on the Reference Register as XLH a <RUS>, XLH w 64 <RUS>, XLH w 61 <RUS>, XLH w 63 <RUS>, XLH n <RUS>, XLH a 33 <RUS>, XLH n 33 <RUS> or XLH w 67 <RUS>.
-Neither these nor their progeny will be recognised or registered as Russian or Russian-type cats, and they are not acceptable in the pedigrees of Russian or Russian-type cats.